 What strategies can be used to increase energy supply?

 Energy is typically delivered as electricity.
-This can be generated by burning fossil fuels or mechanically, such as using wind and water to turn turbines.
+This can be generated by burning fossil fuels or mechanically using wind and water to turn turbines.
 There are two main strategies available for increasing energy supply:

-- Continue to use non-renewable fossil fuels and nuclear power.
+- Continuing to use non-renewable fossil fuels and nuclear power.
 This could involve using technology to extract fossil fuels, such as fracking.

-- Further develop alternative, renewable energy sources, which are sustainable and less damaging to the environment.
+- Develop renewable energy sources that are sustainable and less damaging to the environment.

 The graph below shows the fuels used to generate electricity around the world.